Ultimate Guide to Make Smoked Beef Roast

 Also, even though we have placed the meat directly on grill grates, we always try to keep the meat furthest from the fire as possible.
 This helps you in case the fire flares up and flames from the fire box briefly enter the smoking area.

-After you have placed the beef roast for smoking, you only have to be patient and occasionally check the temperature.
+After you have placed the meat properly, you only have to be patient and occasionally check the temperature.

 You can enjoy a cold beverage of your choice.
 Take a sip, and check your gauge, repeat this step over and over.
 If your temperature dips below 225° to around 215°, get another log on the fire, but don’t touch the door to the smoke section.